-Figure 34. $SO_2$ VCD comparisons above Reunion (Maido) on 23 July 2019.
+Figure 34.
+SO2 VCD comparisons above Reunion (Maido) on 23 July 2019.
 Red dots are the ground-based data (small dots: all the measurements from zenith-sky, larger dots: hourly averages), while colored dots are GOME2C VCD at 15km color-coded as a function of the distance in the upper plot, and as a function of the VCD on the lower maps.
-TROPOMI $SO_2$ VCD at 15km are also given as squared markers.
+TROPOMI SO2 VCD at 15km are also given as squared markers.

-4 Conclusions
+4 CONCLUSIONS

-In this report, we present the assessment of the GOME2/MetopC anthropogenic and volcanic SO2 total columns reported by the operational GDP4.9 algorithm.
-The two main differences to the GDP4.8 algorithm, currently used on the GOME2/MetopA and /MetopB instruments, is the update of the SO2 absorption cross-sections and the usage of a wider wavelength range for the SO2 retrieval.
+In this report, we present the assessment of the GOME2/MetopC anthropogenic and volcanic $SO_2$ total columns reported by the operational GDP4.9 algorithm.
+The two main differences to the GDP4.8 algorithm, currently used on the GOME2/MetopA and /MetopB instruments, is the update of the $SO_2$ absorption cross-sections and the usa of a wider wavelength range for the $SO_2$ retrieval.
 Issues with the L1b radiances have been identified for both GOME2A and GOME2B instruments which do not permit an easy evaluation of any algorithm changes among the three sister instruments.
-Issues with the L1b radiances have been identified for both GOME2A and GOME2B instruments which do not permit an easy evaluation as to these algorithm changes among the three sister instruments.

 The threshold requirement for the accuracy of the GOME2/MetopC SO2 columns has been set to 100%, the target requirement for solar zenith angles smaller than 70° was set to 50% and the optimal accuracy at 30%.
-In order to assess the accuracy level of the provided columns we have used inter-satellite comparisons, and-namely against OMI/Aura and S5P/TROPOMI, as well as comparisons against MAX-DOAS ground-based instruments, for both anthropogenic and volcanic SO2 columns, for a time period between February and July 2019.
+In order to assess the accuracy level of the provided columns we have used inter-satellite comparisons, namely against OMI/Aura and S5P/TROPOMI, as well as comparisons against MAX-DOAS ground-based instruments, for both anthropogenic and volcanic SO2 columns, for a time period between February and July 2019.
 Summarizing: